 A splurge purchase shouldn’t happen every week or even every month, but you should splurge every once in a while, especially on pieces that are timeless.
 Include pieces that will upgrade the overall quality of your wardrobe — like leather, suede or cashmere — but do your research to ensure the best quality materials, selection and price.
-Don’t be afraid to mix splurge pieces with your other every day pieces.
+Don’t be afraid to mix splurge pieces with your other everyday pieces.
 A couple of quality expensive items can really enhance any look when combined.

 Allocate a portion of your budget towards entertainment and miscellaneous expenses that include clothes, and use that budget to guide you.
 Just because you have money available for a new pair of shoes or sweater doesn’t mean you should go blow it.
-Ask yourself important questions to decide if you need the item, and if they answer is still yes, then make the purchase.
+Ask yourself important questions to decide if you need the item, and if the answer is still yes, then make the purchase.

 For splurge items, you may need to combine two or three months of your allocated clothing budget in order to make the purchase, but if it’s something you cannot stop thinking about, treat yourself or work for it.

-You don’t have to be Serena Van Der Woodson or a Kardashian to experience and enjoy luxurious style.
+You don’t have to be Serena Van Der Woodson or a Kardashian to experience and enjoy the luxurious style.
 As you’ve heard before — anything in moderation.
 Treat luxe pieces the same way by focusing less on quantity and more on quality.
 Don’t let trends influence all of your purchases, especially splurge purchases, which should be on timeless pieces that will last you for many years to come.